CNC Machining Cost Estimator

 Material Selection & Machinability

 Material choice significantly impacts machining time, tool life, and overall cost.
-Machinability rating indicates how easy a material is to machine (higher = easier).
+Machinability rating indicates relative ease of machining (higher = easier in general terms).

 | Material | Machinability | Typical Cost | Speed Factor | Best Applications |